 The Zwartfontein farm is located in the Swartland, about 22 km east-south-east of Malmesbury (Figure 1).
-The property (The Remainder of the Farm Zwartfontein No. 792) is approximately 255.85 ha in size and can be divided into a southern and northern portion (Figure 2).
+The property (Portion 8 of the Farm Zwartfontein No. 792 and Remainder of the Farm Zwartfontein No. 792) is approximately 255.85 ha in size and can be divided into a southern and northern portion (Figure 2).
 The Zwartfontein Dam is located on the southern portion of the farm (which is basically fully developed).
 The northern portion still supports a large area with natural vegetation in good condition.
 The owners propose to enlarge the dam capacity, by lifting the dam wall from 11.7 m to 22.5 m.
 This will increase the physical footprint of the dam from approximately 3.6 ha to 10.9 ha.
 The enlargement will allow the landowner to store more of Berg River water allocation on site.
 The dam enlargement is proposed as a relative simple operation of lifting the dam wall, using material excavated from within the footprint of the enlarged dam area.
+The total footprint (including dam wall, overflow, pumphouse, and access road) will be approximately 14.5 ha.